MindustryGame/wiki-testing/docs/modding.md

 Here you can see, the type of the top level object is `Revenant`, but the type of the `bullet` is `BulletType` so you can use `MissileBulletType`, because `MissileBulletType` extends `BulletType`.

     type: Revenant
-    weapon: {
+    weapons: [{
       bullet: {
         type: MissileBulletType
         damage: 9000
       }
-    }
+    }]

 ## Tech Tree

-Much like `type` there exist another magical field known as `research` which can go at the root of any block object to put it in the techtree.
+Much like `type` there exists another magical field known as `research` which can go at the root of any block object to put it in the techtree.

     research: duo

 This would put your block after `duo` in the techtree, and to put it after your own mods block you would write your `<block-name>`, a mod name prefix is only required if you're using the content from another mod.

-Research cost will be `40 + round(requirements ^ 1.25) * 6 rounded down to the nearest 10`, where `requirements` is the build cost of your block. *(in otherwords you can't set `requirements` and `research cost` individually)*
+Research cost will be `40 + round(requirements ^ 1.25) * 6 rounded down to the nearest 10`, where `requirements` is the build cost of your block.

+You may also set research costs manually, which is **required** for researchable items and liquids, by setting research to this object:

+    research: {
+        parent: duo
+        requirements: [
+            copper/100
+        ]
+     }

 ## Sprites

 All you need to make sprites, is an image editor that supports transparency *(aka: not paint).* Block sprites should be `32 * size`, so a `2x2` block would require a `64x64` image.
-Images must be `.png` files with 32 bit depth.
+Images must be `.png` files with a **32-bit RGBA** format.
+**Using a wrong format**, *e.g. RGB 565*, **can throw a "Pixmap decode error".**

 Sprites can simply be dropped in the `sprites/` subdirectory.
-The content parser will look through it recursively, so you can organize them how ever you feel.
+The content parser will look through it recursively, so you can organize them how ever you feel, however the first folder's name decides which page the sprite is added to on the atlas.
+All this means is that if you are making a floor, put it in environment or it'll be very laggy.
+See the vanilla sprites folder for all the pages.

 Content is going to look for sprites relative to it's own name. `content/blocks/my-hail.json` has the name `my-hail` and similarly `sprites/my-hail.png` has the name `my-hail`, so it'll be used by this content.